 The Maryland Court of Appeals issued an interesting opinion last week on Maryland’s assumption of the risk doctrine in American Powerlifting Association v.
 Cotillo.

-The Plaintiff, a Prince George’s County police officer, was seriously injured in a power lifting contest at Patuxent High School in Calvert County, Maryland.
+The Plaintiff, a Prince George’s County police officer, suffered injuries in a powerlifting contest at Patuxent High School in Calvert County, Maryland.
 He brought a negligence claim in Calvert County against the American Powerlifting Association and the Calvert County Board of Education.
-Essentially, the Plaintiff claimed that his injuries could have been prevented by the two Patuxent High School students who spotted the Plaintiff during his effort to bench press 530 pounds.
-A Calvert County Circuit Court judge granted the Defendant’s motion for summary judgment on the grounds that the Plaintiff assumed the risk of his injuries.
+Essentially, the Plaintiff claimed that two Patuxent High School students, who spotted the Plaintiff during his effort to bench press 530 pounds, could have prevented his injuries.
+A Calvert County Circuit Court judge granted the Defendant’s motion for summary judgment because the Plaintiff assumed the risk of his injuries.

-The Maryland Court of Appeals disagreed, finding that the assumption of the risk doctrine barred all of Plaintiff’s claims, because any person of normal intelligence knows or should know that one of the risks inherent in powerlifting is that the bar may fall and injure the participant.
+The Maryland Court of Appeals disagreed, finding that the assumption of the risk doctrine barred all of Plaintiff’s claims because any person of normal intelligence knows or should know that one risk inherent in powerlifting is that the bar may fall and injure the participant.

-The Plaintiff’s first response was that even if Plaintiff did assume the risks inherent to the sport, that the causation of his injury was created by the spotters’ alleged negligence.
-The court found that this analysis was misguided, because it focused on the wrong risk.
+The Plaintiff’s first response was that even if Plaintiff assumed the risks inherent to the sport, the spotters’ alleged negligence created the causation of his injury.
+The court found that this analysis misguided because it focused on the wrong risk.
 The Maryland Court of Appeals found that the risk analysis hinges on the immediate cause of injury.
-In this case they found the cause of injury to be his failure to lift the weight successfully.
-Accordingly, the relevant question was whether the Plaintiff assumed the risk of injury when he tried to lift a 530 pound weight.
+Here they found the cause of injury to be his failure to lift the weight successfully.
+The relevant question was whether the Plaintiff assumed the risk of injury when he tried to lift a 530-pound weight.

-You are probably not surprised that I disagree with the notion of an enhanced negligence standard in contact participant sports cases in the first instance.
-One of the main tenets of this theory is that everything happens so quickly in contact sports – it is so “bang bang” that it is hard to avoid negligence.
-But imputed into the reasonable man paradigm is that fact that everything does happen so quickly.
-Would a reasonable prudent person have done the act given the fact that everything happened so quickly?
-Does it make sense that the Plaintiff cannot recover in this case even if it is found that his injury would not have occurred but for the negligence of someone else?
-If someone has to bear the loss of these injuries, in this case $30,000 in medical bills according the a Maryland Daily Record, wouldn’t it make more sense for that burden to be assumed the negligent party as opposed to the injury victim?
+It does not surprise you I disagree with the notion of an enhanced negligence standard in contact participant sports cases.
+One of the main tenets of this theory is that everything happens so quickly in contact sports – it is so “bang-bang” that it is hard to avoid negligence.
+But imputed into the reasonable man paradigm is the fact that everything happens so quickly.
+Would a reasonably prudent person have done the act given the fact that everything happened so quickly?
+Does it make sense that the Plaintiff cannot recover in this case even if the court finds that his injury would not have occurred but for the negligence of someone else?
+If someone has to bear the loss of these injuries, in this case, $30,000 in medical bills according to the Maryland Daily Record, wouldn’t it make more sense for the negligent party, as opposed to the injury victim, assume the burden?
 A unanimous Maryland Court of Appeals says no.